Aztecs: Ceramics

 The Aztecs produced ceramics of different types.
 Common are orange wares, which are orange or buff burnished ceramics with no slip.
 Red wares are ceramics with a reddish slip.
-And polychrome ware are ceramics with a white or orange slip, with painted designs in orange, red, brown, and/or black.
+Polychrome ware is ceramics with a white or orange slip, with painted designs in orange, red, brown, and/or black.
 Very common is "black on orange" ware which is orange ware decorated with painted designs in black.

-Aztec black on orange ceramics are chronologically classified into four phases: Aztec I and II corresponding to c.
+Aztec black-on-orange ceramics are chronologically classified into four phases: Aztec I and II corresponding to c.
 1100–1350 (early Aztec period), Aztec III (c.
 1350–1520), and the last phase Aztec IV was the early colonial period.
 Aztec I is characterized by floral designs and day-name glyphs; Aztec II is characterized by a stylized grass design above calligraphic designs such as S-curves or loops; Aztec III is characterized by very simple line designs; Aztec IV continues some pre-Columbian designs but adds European influenced floral designs.
 There were local variations on each of these styles, and archeologists continue to refine the ceramic sequence.

-Typical vessels for everyday use were clay griddles for cooking (comalli), bowls and plates for eating (caxitl), pots for cooking (comitl), molcajetes or mortar-type vessels with slashed bases for grinding chilli (molcaxitl), and different kinds of braziers, tripod dishes and biconical goblets.
+Typical vessels for everyday use were clay griddles for cooking (comalli), bowls and plates for eating (caxitl), pots for cooking (comitl), molcajetes or mortar-type vessels with slashed bases for grinding chilli (molcaxitl), and different kinds of braziers, tripod dishes, and biconical goblets.
 Vessels were fired in simple updraft kilns or even in open firing in pit kilns at low temperatures.
 Polychrome ceramics were imported from the Cholula region (also known as Mixteca-Puebla style), and these wares were highly prized as a luxury ware, whereas the local black on orange styles were also for everyday use.